 17. If your Net Revenue Churn is high (above 2% per month) it is an indicator that there is something wrong in your business; this will become a major drag on growth. (forentrepreneurs)

-19. Between the SMB and Enterprise customer types, the top-quartile performers not only have net-revenue churn that is 14% to 23% percentage less than the average performers but also have net-revenue churn that is negative in an absolute sense.
+19. Between the SMB and Enterprise customer types, the top-quartile performers not only have net-revenue churn that is 14% to 23% per cent less than the average performers but also has net-revenue churn that is negative in an absolute sense.
 (Mckinsey)